nus-cs2113-AY2223S1/tp/docs/team/nvknow.md

 **Mentoring contributions**

-- Helped team members to initiate the check of Gradle
-- Helped team members to fix format errors checked by Gradle (which could be proven by any team member)
+- Helped team members to initiate the check of Gradle and fix format errors checked by Gradle (which could be proven by any team member)

 **Contributions beyond the project team**

 - Reviewed the pull requests of another team: [CS2113-T17-3](https://github.com/nus-cs2113-AY2223S1/tp/pull/10)
 - Reported more than 10 bugs in the Practical Exam Dry Run: [CS2113T-W11-1](https://github.com/nvknow/ped/issues)